snowplow/advanced-analytics-web-accelerator/content/modeling/modeling_2.md

 +++
-title= "Setup and run dbt Package" weight = 2 post = ""
+title= "Set-up and run dbt Package" weight = 2 post = ""
 +++

-This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set up and run the snowplow-web dbt package to model Snowplow web data.
+This step assumes you have data in the `ATOMIC.SAMPLE_EVENTS` table which will be used to demonstrate how to set-up and run the snowplow-web dbt package to model Snowplow web data.

 ***

-#### **Step 1:** Setup Variables
+#### **Step 1:** Set-up Variables

 The snowplow_web dbt package comes with a list of variables specified with a default value that you may need to overwrite in your own dbt project's `dbt_project.yml` file.
 For details you can have a look at the installed package's default variables which can be found at `[dbt_project_name]/dbt_packages/snowplow_web/dbt_project.yml`.